HospitalRun/hospitalrun.io/_posts/2016-06-03-why-hospitalrun.markdown

 One of the things we're putting a lot of energy into for HospitalRun is the usability experience for contributors.
 Contributors are the fuel that make any open source project like this possible, and we need contributors in coding, design, user experience, marketing, project management, product requirements, and devops.

 If you think you'd be interested in getting involved in the project, we'd love to have you start by [joining our Slack](https://hospitalrun-slackin.herokuapp.com/).
+At minimum, share this post with someone or someones to help us meet more people who might be interested in [contributing](/contribute).

 # And Finally, a HUGE Thank you
 To date, dozens of people have contributed to what's been accomplished already with HospitalRun, and hundreds more are actively tracking with the project.
 On behalf of the entire HospitalRun core team as well as the kids and families we're serving together - to everyone who's taken part in the project in these early days, for those who will contribute in the weeks, months, and years to come, and most-importantly for the people who make HospitalRun a regular and recurring part of their contribution to the world, thank you!